pgbackrest/pgbackrest/CONTRIBUTING.md

 ```
 pgbackrest/test/test.pl --gen-only
 ```
 Prior to any submission, the html version of the documentation should also be run and the output checked by viewing the generated html on the local file system under `pgbackrest/doc/output/html`.
-More details can be found in the `README.md` file of the pgBackRest [doc](https://github.com/pgbackrest/pgbackrest/blob/master/doc) directory.
+More details can be found in the pgBackRest [doc/README.md](https://github.com/pgbackrest/pgbackrest/blob/master/doc/README.md) file.
 ```
 pgbackrest/doc/doc.pl --out=html
 ```
 > **NOTE:** `ERROR: [028]` regarding cache is invalid is OK; it just means there have been changes and the documentation will be built from scratch.
 In this case, be patient as the build could take 20 minutes or more depending on your system.

-If using a RHEL system, the CPAN XML parser is required for running `test.pl` and `doc.pl`.
-Instructions for installing Docker and the XML parse can be found in the `README.md` file of the pgBackRest [doc](https://github.com/pgbackrest/pgbackrest/blob/master/doc) directory in the section "The following is a sample CentOS/RHEL 7 configuration that can be used for building the documentation".
-NOTE that the `Install latex (for building PDF)` is not required since testing of the docs need only be run for HTML output.

 ### Running Tests